Yakumwamba/google_webrtc_svelte/README.md

 2. Starring and sharing the project 🚀

 Contributions are welcome! <3
-Thanks ❤️
+Thanks 🦃

-Made with ❤️ and JavaScript.
+Made with ❤️ and Svelte.